lacework-dev/container-auto-scan/README.md

 ## How It Works

-1. The script will download a report of all previously scanned containers for a defined "look-back" period.
-Containers that have already been scanned will be skipped by default.
+1. The script will load a local scan cache of previously scanned containers - if a container has been scanned within the previous day it will be skipped by default.
 This can be overwritten with the `--rescan` flag.
 2. The script will enumerate all integrated container registries, gathering the domains that can be scanned with the Lacework Platform Scanner.
 This can be overwritten with the `--registry <registry_domain>` argument.
 3. The script will run a query against the specified Lacework account(s) to gather distinct container repository/tag combinations that have run in the environment over the same "look-back" period.
 4. The script will then issue container scan requests for the un-scanned active containers via the Lacework API, or with the integrated Inline Scanner.